liuping001/charts/bitnami/kube-prometheus/README.md

 The above command sets the Prometheus Operator `logLevel` to `debug`.
 Additionally it sets the `prometheus.replicaCount` to `5`.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+Alternatively(或者), a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```bash
 $ helm install my-release -f values.yaml bitnami/kube-prometheus